-Those in need of rosacea treatments in Austin, Cedar Park, or West Lake Hills who experience red, blue, or purple tinges in their facial skin are encouraged to contact Dr. Buckingham for relief.
-If the inflammation persists, patients may develop rhinophyma, which describes a bulbous nose with thick, textured nasal skin.
+Those in need of rosacea treatments in Austin, Cedar Park or West Lake Hills who experience red, blue or purple tinges in their facial skin are encouraged to contact the Buckingham Center.
+Seeking treatment is important because if the inflammation from rosacea is allowed to continue, patients may develop rhinophyma.
+Rhinophyma is a term that refers to a bulbous nose that has thick, textured nasal skin.

-While some lifestyle modifications like avoiding spicy foods and hot drinks or environmental triggers like sun exposure can help control symptoms, they may not be fully alleviated without intervention.
+While some lifestyle modifications (e.g., avoiding spicy foods, hot drinks and sun exposure) can help control symptoms, they may not be fully alleviated without some type of intervention.

-There are other skin conditions that may occur alongside rosacea or independently that can also benefit from treatments for skin discoloration.
-Visible facial veins, known as spider veins, and brown spots (also called liver spots or sun spots) can also be targeted during dermal therapies to restore a uniform color to the skin.
+Other skin conditions may occur alongside rosacea or independently that can also benefit from treatments for skin discoloration.
+Visible facial veins, known as spider veins and brown spots (e.g., liver spots or sunspots) can also be targeted during dermal therapies to restore a uniform color to the skin.
 Depending on the treatment, maturing skin can also be rejuvenated, creating a more youthful appearance with fewer fine lines and wrinkles.

-Dr. Buckingham will work to establish a clear diagnosis of rosacea and review a patient’s health history to design the best treatment plan.
+One of our doctors will work to establish a clear diagnosis of rosacea.
 Because there is no test to determine if a patient has this common skin condition, the doctor may need to rule out any other underlying causes or conditions before recommending a treatment plan.
 This can be accomplished through visual inspection, a health questionnaire, or further testing like blood work or imaging.

-Patients who have been diagnosed with rosacea might be asked to send their medical records to the Buckingham Center for Facial Plastic Surgery prior to their rosacea consultation in Austin, TX.
-Dr. Buckingham will be able to go over any previous treatments, whether they were successful or not, and create a new treatment plan based on that information.
-Dr. Buckingham can also treat additional inflammation, like rhinophyma caused by long term rosacea.
+Patients who have been diagnosed with rosacea might be asked to send their medical records to the Buckingham Center for Facial Plastic Surgery prior to their rosacea consultation in Austin, Texas.

-- Refrain from taking certain medications or supplements for at least two weeks prior to the procedure
+- Refrain from taking certain medications or supplements for at least 2 weeks prior to the procedure

-- Discontinue the use of certain skin care products that may further aggravate the surface of the skin or its underlying layers, like retinol or salicylic acid
+- Discontinue the use of certain skin care products that may further aggravate the surface of the skin or its underlying layers (e.g., retinol and salicylic acid)

-- Use an approved hygiene routing prior to the procedure; exfoliation may not be recommended for a period of time
+- Use an approved hygiene routine prior to the procedure; exfoliation may not be recommended for a period of time

 - Follow post-care instructions, like avoiding direct sun exposure, which is especially important for Austin-area rosacea patients